Italian invasion of Albania: Invasion

 By 1:30 pm on the first day, all Albanian ports were in Italian hands.
-That same day King Zog, his wife, Queen Geraldine Apponyi, and their infant son Leka fled to Greece, taking with them part of the gold reserves of the Albanian Central Bank.
+King Zog, his wife, Queen Geraldine Apponyi, and their infant son Leka fled to Greece the same day, taking with them part of the gold reserves of the Albanian central bank.
 On hearing the news, an angry mob attacked the prisons, liberated the prisoners and sacked the King's residence.
-At 9:30 am on April 8, Italian troops entered Tirana and quickly captured all government buildings.
+At 9:30 am on 8 April, Italian troops entered Tirana and quickly captured all government buildings.
 Italian columns of soldiers then marched to Shkodër, Fier and Elbasan.
 Shkodër surrendered in the evening after 12 hours of fighting.
-However, two officers garrisoned at Rozafa castle refused to obey the ceasefire order and continued to fight until they ran out of ammunition.
-The Italian troops later paid homage to the Albanian troops in Shkodër who had halted their advance for an entire day.
 During the Italian advance in Shkodër the mob besieged the prison and liberated some 200 prisoners.

 The number of casualties in these battles is disputed.
 Italian military reports stated that at Durrës 25 Italians were killed and 97 wounded, while the local townspeople claimed that 400 Italians were killed.
 Casualties for the Albanians were given as 160 dead and several hundreds wounded.

-On April 12, the Albanian parliament voted to depose Zog and unite the nation with Italy "in personal union" by offering the Albanian crown to Italy's King Victor Emmanuel III.
+On 12 April the Albanian parliament voted to depose Zog and unite the nation with Italy "in personal union" by offering the Albanian crown to Italy's King Victor Emmanuel III.
 The parliament elected Albania's largest landowner, Shefqet Vërlaci, as Prime Minister.
 Vërlaci served as interim head of state for five days until Victor Emmanuel III formally accepted the Albanian crown in a ceremony at the Quirinale palace in Rome.
 Victor Emmanuel III appointed Francesco Jacomoni di San Savino, a former ambassador to Albania, to represent him in Albania as "Lieutenant-General of the King" (effectively a viceroy).

 In general, the Italian invasion was poorly planned and badly executed, and succeeded only because Albanian resistance was weak.
-As Fillipo Anfuso, Count Ciano's chief assistant sarcastically commented "...if only the Albanians had possessed a well-armed fire-brigade, they could have driven us into the Adriatic".
+As Filippo Anfuso, Count Ciano's chief assistant sarcastically commented "...if only the Albanians had possessed a well-armed fire-brigade, they could have driven us into the Adriatic".